 Although you won’t be able to whip the whole thing together in 30-minutes, believe it or not, making BBQ Pizza is doable, and dare I say reasonable for Meat Free Mondays!

 All you have to do is set aside a little time over the weekend and you can get a lot of the prep work out of the way.
 You can also use the homemade BBQ Sauce and Macadamia “Cheese” for dinner Tuesday and Wednesday too.
 Here’s the plan:

-- Make the Macadamia Vegan Nut Cheese (10 minutes)
+Next, make the Macadamia Vegan Nut Cheese.

 If you follow the cooking steps and stages above you’ll save your sanity and have three nights of delicious dinners on the table for the whole family to enjoy!